sensordeck/atlas-docs/docs/oem-integration-pilot-program.md

 • cable retention and harness stability

 Where applicable, the pilot can define the expected fallback behavior if timing lock or a sensor heartbeat is lost.

 ---

+## Reliability Validation Plan

+If formal reliability targets such as MTBF or uptime thresholds are required, these should be defined jointly during pilot scoping.

+Typical pilot reliability work may include:

+• long-duration bench uptime testing
+• thermal stress verification
+• vibration-informed harness review
+• sensor disconnect / reconnect testing
+• controlled power fault injection
+• recovery timing characterization

+Where formal production metrics are not yet locked, the pilot should at minimum define a **shared reliability validation plan** that can be used to set acceptance criteria for deployment readiness.

+---

+# Firmware Update and Field Support Strategy

+A production robot requires a defined firmware maintenance path, not just lab flashing procedures.

+Pilot scoping should therefore define:

+• how Atlas firmware is updated in development and in fielded robots
+• whether updates are host-assisted, service-mode, or integrated into the customer OTA pipeline
+• integrity verification and rollback behavior
+• fleet-safe release and versioning strategy
+• update logging and recovery procedures

+Where applicable, Atlas can be positioned to support a **secure host-mediated field update model** compatible with the OEM’s existing fleet management workflow.

+---